 Social media may have started out as a recreational activity, but it has become a powerful tool for businesses and organizations.
 This includes churches.
 Social media can deepen your engagement with your current members and potentially grow your congregation.

 It’s difficult to know how to leverage your church’s social media presence.
 Even if you’ve used Facebook, Twitter, or Instagram in your personal life, there is a different strategy to posting as an organization.
-Here are five tips to use social media effectively for your church.
+Here are ideas for developing an effective social media strategy for your church.

 You don’t need to join Facebook, Twitter, Instagram, Snapchat, Tumblr and TikTok all at once.
 In fact, you don’t need to join some of these platforms at all.
 Instead, focus on the platforms that the majority of your members use.